-Ex-nurse serial killer Wettlaufer’s sentencing hearing starts today
+Sentencing hearing underway for ex-nurse serial killer Wettlaufer

-A former Ontario nurse who murdered eight seniors in her care is expected to appear at a sentencing hearing in Woodstock, Ont., today.
+A sentencing hearing has begun for a former Ontario nurse who murdered eight seniors in her care.

 Elizabeth Wettlaufer pleaded guilty to eight counts of first-degree murder, four counts of attempted murder and two counts of aggravated assault in late May.